-Procedures to Follow to Obtain Continuing Program Out-of-Country Authorization
+Procedures Department Must Follow to Obtain Continuing Program Out-of-Country Authorization

-- Submit J-1 Scholar Notice of Departure form, signed by both the J-1 professor/research scholar and the host department contact with supporting documentation.
+- Submit an Out of Country Event Request, signed by both the J-1 professor/research scholar and the hosting department contact, with supporting documentation.

-- Remember that a valid travel signature is required on the DS-2019 in order to return to the U.S. Please email firstname.lastname@example.org to schedule an appointment for a travel and reentry signature on Form DS-2019
+- Remind J-1 Scholar that a valid travel signature is required on the DS-2019 in order to return to the U.S.

 During the absence, the department must:

 - Continue to supervise the J-1 professor/research scholar while he/she is out of the country

 - Notify ISSS if there is any change in the purpose, activities, or dates of the EV's “Out-of-Country” period.

 - In the event that the J-1 professor/research scholar will not return to ISSS after his/her absence, coordinate with the visitor to file a J-1 Scholar Notice of Departure form with ISSS so we may end the J-1 status and SEVIS record.

 During the absence, the J-1 Visitor must